AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

 gnatdoc
 -------

-:program:`GNATdoc` is used to generate the HTML documentation of a project.
-It scans the source-code files in the project and extracts the most important information, such as package, subprogram and type declarations.
+:program:`GNATdoc` to generates HTML documentation for a project.
+It scans the source files in the project and extracts the most important information, such as package, subprogram and type declarations.

-The simplest usage is by providing the name of the project or calling :program:`GNATdoc` from a directory where a project file is available:
+The simplest way for you to use this tool is by providing the name of the project or calling :program:`GNATdoc` from a directory where a project file is available:

 .. code-block:: sh

-    gnatdoc -P default.gpr
+    gnatdoc -P some_directory/default.gpr

-    # Alternatively, when the project file is in the same directory:
+    # Alternatively, when the :file:`default.gpr` file is in the same directory

     gnatdoc

-Using this command is sufficient to generate a simple list of the packages and the corresponding API.
-However, in order to create a meaningful documentation, we should add a description of each parameter or field in the application.
+This command is sufficient to generate a simple list of the packages and the corresponding API for each.
+However, in order to create a meaningful documentation, you can annotate the source code to add a description of each parameter or field.
 For example:

 .. code-block:: ada